incrediblesound/DiamondDB/README.md

   }
 }
 ```
 This query creates a new table called "people" that has a schema with a fifteen character long name field and a three character long age field.
-If it succeeds, you'll get a 1 back.
+If it succeeds, you'll get a `1` back.
+The number one means "I did it!" in computer speak.
 ```javascript
 {
 "operation":"SAVE",